A Canadian Not-for-profit Registered Charity

 We are a Canny® Collar retailer!
 Order yours on-line today!

-For more details on Luna, visit our 'Adoptable Dogs' page.
+If interested in Sabine, visit our 'Adoptable Dogs' page.

 Need help with an animal in distress?